Post: EU AI Act HR Compliance: New High-Risk Enforcement Guidelines

 The Non-Compliant Posture Only Makes Sense If:

-In practice, the non-compliant case does not hold for any organization of meaningful scale.
-The Brussels Effect, the talent market shift, and the enterprise procurement dynamics make compliance the dominant strategy regardless of current regulatory exposure.
+In practice, the non-compliant case does not hold for any organization operating in global talent markets.
+Regulatory convergence, evolving talent expectations, and enterprise procurement requirements make compliance the dominant strategy regardless of current regulatory exposure.

 What to Do This Quarter